 When using an Oyster Card, you have to tap the card when you enter a station and again when exiting the final station.

-I didn’t eat out a lot during my trip to save money, but the food I had at The Metropolitan Bar on my second day was delicious.
-Walking around London I did get to see, and smell, different cuisine.
-Like New York, London has a rich culture that translate into the cuisine, you can find almost any cuisine you’re craving – even British classics such as Fish & chips and scones.
+I didn’t eat out a lot during my trip to save money.
+But walking around, I did get to see, and smell, different cuisine.
+Like New York, London has a rich culture that translates into the cuisine.
+You can find almost any cuisine you’re craving – even British classics such as Fish & chips and scones.

-As I mentioned in my Edinburgh roundup, the United Kingdom is fairly expensive.
-Make sure you take out enough pounds for however long you’ll be in London (I took out £65 for 2 days and that was enough for me).
-But unlike Edinburgh where you can pretty much walk everywhere, London is a big metropolitan city and you have to use public transportation to get around.
+The United Kingdom is fairly expensive.
+Make sure you take out enough pounds for however long you’ll be staying (I took out £65 for 2 days and that was enough for me).
+But unlike Edinburgh, where you can pretty much walk everywhere, London is a big metropolitan city and you have to use public transportation to get around.

-Everyone I encountered in London were very friendly.
+Everyone I encountered were very friendly.
 I personally felt like I was at home in London because of its fast paced lifestyle.
-This is evident on some of their transit escalators that have yellow painted shoes moving up the escalator on the left side which indicate you walk up, and painted shoes stagnant on the right indicating you stand on the right side (we gotta implement this in the states!).
+This is evident on some of their transit escalators that have yellow painted shoes moving up the escalator on the left side which indicate you walk up.
+And painted shoes stagnant on the right indicating you stand on the right side.
+We gotta implement this in the states!

-I personally felt safe in London but, like any big city, you should be aware of your surroundings.
+I personally felt safe but, like any big city, you should be aware of your surroundings.